agorf/feed2email/README.md

 whether it has been permanently moved by looking for a _301 Moved Permanently_ HTTP status and its respective _Location_ header.
 In such case, feed2email updates `feeds.yml` with the new location and all feed entries are skipped (no email sent).
-If you do want to have some of them sent as email, please refer to the _Running_ section.
+If you do want to have some of them sent as email, see _Receiving specific entries from a feed_.

 [HEAD request]: http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods

-### Feed fetching caching
+### Feed caching

-feed2email caches feed fetching using the _Last-Modified_ and _Etag_ HTTP headers.
-If you want to force a feed to be fetched, you can remove the `~/.feed2email/meta-<digest>.yml` file for that feed, where `<digest>` is the MD5 hex digest of the feed URL.
+feed2email caches fetched feeds with the _Last-Modified_ and _Etag_ HTTP headers.
+If you want to force a feed to be fetched, you can remove the feed's meta file (`~/.feed2email/meta-<digest>.yml`, where `<digest>` is the MD5 hex digest of the feed URL).
 Next time feed2email runs, the feed will be fetched.

 ### Automating